 Loyola's new, three-week summer session is for students who want to satisfy core or major requirements in a short time period, engage in service, and immerse themselves in new experiences.
-Maymester 2020 will run from Monday, May 18, through Sunday, June 7 and will include three-credit courses in communication, philosophy, physics, political science and theology.
+Maymester 2020 will run from Monday, May 18, through Sunday, June 7 and will include three-credit courses in communication, philosophy, physics, and political science.

 Interested in registering for Maymester?
 Continuing undergraduate students must contact the academic advising and support center (AASC) at 410-617-5050, at AASC@loyola.edu, or in person, to discuss summer course selection(s) prior to registering for the summer through WebAdvisor.
 For any additional questions, contact AASC at 410-617-5050.
 We look forward to seeing you at Loyola this summer!